 The Tax Act has several significant changes that impact all taxpayers, including a transition tax, which is a one-time tax charge on accumulated, undistributed foreign earnings.
 The calculation of accumulated foreign earnings requires an analysis of each foreign entity's financial results going back to 1986.
-We currently estimate that we will not be subject to the transition tax associated with our accumulated, undistributed foreign earnings.
-We will continue to evaluate this area and expect to finalize our conclusions by the second quarter of fiscal 2019.
+We have concluded that we will not be subject to the transition tax associated with our accumulated, undistributed foreign earnings.
 We do not provide deferred taxes on unremitted earnings of our foreign subsidiaries as we intend to indefinitely reinvest those earnings.

 The Tax Act also included a new provision designed to tax global intangible low-taxed income ("GILTI").
 Under U.S. GAAP, we are allowed to make an accounting policy choice to either (i) treat taxes due on future U.S. inclusions in taxable income related to GILTI as a current-period expense when incurred (the "period cost method"); or (ii) factor in such amounts into the measurement of our deferred taxes (the "deferred method").
 Our selection of an accounting policy related to the GILTI tax provisions depends, in part, on analyzing our global income to determine whether we expect to have future U.S. inclusions in taxable income related to GILTI and, if so, what the impact is expected to be.
-While our future global operations depend on a number of different factors, we do expect to have future U.S. inclusions in taxable income related to GILTI.
-Further, we have made a policy decision to record GILTI tax as a current-period expense when incurred.
+While our future global operations depend on a number of different factors, we do expect to have future U.S. inclusions in taxable income related to GILTI tax as a current-period expense when incurred.